DFE-Digital/bat-design-history/app/mission-patches.md

   }, {
     text: "Apply for teacher training HEI Pilot",
     caption: "This patch celebrated 11 early-adopter HEIs joining Apply as we embarked on our second recruitment cycle.
 As the University of Bedfordshire was the first HEI to be onboarded, Brian’s mortarboard featured a red tassel.
 October 2020"
+  }, {
+    text: "Apply for teacher training UCAS Switch-off",
+    caption: "This patch celebrated applications for the 2022/23 cycle being made exclusively via the Apply service.
+Brian dons the helmet he wore in his very first patch as he detonates the UCAS ITT service he helped to replace.
+October 2021"
   }]
 }) }}